Below is an overview of our teams’ roles and responsibilities, under the guidance of our senior management team.

 Supply Management and Customer Relations Division (Karen Owen, Vice President)

-This division is comprised of two groups, which are at the front and centre of OECM.
+This division is comprised of three groups, which are at the front and centre of OECM.

 - Builds and refreshes OECM’s Marketplace with a wide range of competitively-sourced and priced products and services;

 - Identifies and validates product and service priorities against customer business needs;

 - Leads cross-sector project teams on a wide range of complex sourcing initiatives, to build and refresh the Marketplace;

 - Manages the full-cycle competitive bidding process, including drafting and negotiating agreements with supplier partners;

 - Develops and maintains relationships with a wide range of stakeholders from education institutions, BPS organizations and suppliers;

 - Ensures compliance with Ontario’s Broader Public Sector (BPS) Procurement Directive and other procurement legislative, regulatory and policy framework and related processes.